Updated August 16, 2023

 - We will get the below output as follows.

-- At last, we can see the VALUE error because ABS function will throw a VALUE error If the supplied argument is non-numeric.
+- At last, we can see the VALUE error because the ABS function will throw a VALUE error If the supplied argument is non-numeric.

 Excel Absolute Value – Example #2